 For example, chatbots can indicate good international roaming deals by knowing if a customer is constantly traveling or phone to specific countries.
 A simple request on tariffs is a good deal for the client.

-Here’s how Engati will help you operate a fully-functional Telecom chatbot for your telecommunication industry
+How Engati helps you operate a fully-functional Telecom chatbot

 We take pride in our association with global telecom companies.
 We discuss chatbot implementation for their business and see how our services can help them solve business problems in no time.
 We also invite other telecom industries to try out our services and share their experience.